Medibank/coding-challenge-ios/README.md

 - Reasonable test coverage for the business logic (e.g., ViewModels)

 You are free to decide the order and approach for implementing the features.
 The goal is to understand your ability to drive a solution end-to-end, make trade-offs, and demonstrate solid engineering principles.

-> ⚠️ **Note:** Bonus items such as snapshot tests, animations, and accessibility enhancements are **appreciated but not expected**.
-You're encouraged to explain any assumptions, decisions, or partial implementations in comments or a short README.
-This helps us better understand your approach, even if all features are not completed.

 ---